aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/gridjsworkbook/_index.md

 ```

-Gets unique id for the file cache.
+Generates a new unique id for the file cache using the given file name.

 **Parameters:**
 | Parameter | Type | Description |